JuanCYoung/Air-Quality-Data-Analysis/README.md

-# Submission Dicoding "Belajar Data Analytics dengan Python"
+# Air Quality Data Analysis in China"

 ## Project Data Analytics

-This repository contains a simple Dicoding data analytics project about Air Quality in China, Deployed locally using  **Streamlit**
+This repository contains a simple Dicoding data analytics project about Air Quality in China, Deployed locally and cloud using  **Streamlit**

 ## Description
 This project containts Air-Quality-Dataset.
 The purpose of this project is to analyze the overall Air Quality Dataset.